julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 ### • The Red Moon Cycle:
 This is when menstruation occurs during the **Full Moon**, often associated with **wild women, healers, priestesses, and witches**.
 It represents **creativity, transformation, and inner power** rather than physical fertility.

-Women on the Red Moon path may use their bleeding time for **shadow work, magical development, and spiritual fertility**—birthing ideas, art, or visions.
+Women on the Red Moon path may use their bleeding time for **shadow work, magical development, and spiritual fertility**: birthing ideas, art, or visions.

   *Whether you bleed with the White or Red Moon, your ritual is valid, powerful, and sacred.*